chandradharrao/Running-bar-graph-using-matplotlib-and-pygame/README.md

 Then saved the graph for every year and used pygame to blit the images to make the animation.

+Create a folder named "plots" on you pc/laptop where the python file in located for it to place all the plots.

 Here is a gif:

 ![gif_image](https://raw.githubusercontent.com/chandradharrao/Sorting-Algorithm-VisualizerRunning-bar-graph-using-matplotlib-and-pygame/master/gif.gif)